awsdocs/amazon-athena-user-guide/doc_source/manage-queries-control-costs-with-workgroups.md

 Use workgroups to separate users, teams, applications, or workloads, to set limits on amount of data each query or the entire workgroup can process, and to track costs\.
 Because workgroups act as resources, you can use resource\-level identity\-based policies to control access to a specific workgroup\.
 You can also view query\-related metrics in Amazon CloudWatch, control costs by configuring limits on the amount of data scanned, create thresholds, and trigger actions, such as Amazon SNS, when these thresholds are breached\.

+To further control costs, you can create capacity reservations with the number of data processing units that you specify and add one or more workgroups to the reservation\.
+For more information, see [Managing query processing capacity](capacity-management.md)\.

 Workgroups integrate with IAM, CloudWatch, Amazon Simple Notification Service, and [AWS Cost and Usage Reports](http://aws.amazon.com/aws-cost-management/aws-cost-and-usage-reporting/) as follows:
 + IAM identity\-based policies with resource\-level permissions control who can run queries in a workgroup\.
 + Athena publishes the workgroup query metrics to CloudWatch, if you enable query metrics\.